omarpascual/CloudyWithAChanceOfFailure/README.md

 ## Running The Benchmarks
-To run a benchmark, cd into the folder with that benchmark's in the GitHub repository and then run the following commands for that benchmark:
+To run a benchmark, cd into the folder with the name of the benchmark in the GitHub repository and then run the following commands for that benchmark: